MonkeyBars3k/ReaScripts/README.md

 #### Planned improvements
 - Autoname container items by first selected item.
-- Add **Rename Glue (Reversible) container items** script to rename all instances of container item.
+- Add **Rename Glue (Reversible) container items** script to rename all pooled instances of container item.
 - Add **Reglue (Reversible) container item** script to make a container item independent from its pool, but retain all other settings.
-- Add **Explode Glue (Reversible) container items** script to completely remove container items and ungroup contained items.
+- Add **Explode Glue (Reversible) container items** script to completely remove container items and ungroup contained items back to their original state.
 - Add **Toggle Glue (Reversible) Pooled by default** global option.

 #### *Changelog*: